-1. Types of offence in relations with the Public Administration (arts.
-24 and 25 of Decree 231/2001)

-- 2. Sensitive processes in relations with the Public Administration - 3.
+- Types of offence in relations with the Public Administration (arts.
+24 and 25 of Decree 231/2001) - 2.
+Sensitive processes in relations with the Public Administration - 3.
 Principles of conduct and control in the risk area of offences against the Public Administration - 4.
 Specific procedures in the risk area of offences against the Public Administration - 5.
 Checks carried out by the Supervisory Body

-Special Part II - Corporate offences and offences relating to receiving, recycling and the use of assets or benefits from illegal sources, including self-recycling
+Special Part II - Corporate offences and offences relating to receiving stolen goods, money laundering and the use of assets or benefits from illegal sources, including self-laundering

 - 1. Types of corporate offence (art.
-25-ter of Decree 231/2001) and offences relating to receiving, recycling and the use of assets or benefits from illegal sources, including self-recycling (art.
-25 -octies of Decree 231/2001). - 2.
-Sensitive processes in the context of corporate offences and offences relating to receiving, recycling and the use of assets or benefits from illegal sources, including self-recycling - 3.
-Principles of conduct and control in the risk area of corporate offences and offences relating to receiving, recycling and the use of assets or benefits from illegal sources, including self-recycling - 4.
-Specific procedures in the risk area of corporate offences and offences relating to receiving, recycling and the use of assets or benefits from illegal sources, including self-recycling - 5.
+25-ter of Decree 231/2001) and offences relating to receiving stolen goods, money laundering and the use of assets or benefits from illegal sources, including self-laundering (art.
+25 -octies of Decree 231/2001) - 2.
+Sensitive processes in the context of corporate offences and offences relating to receiving stolen goods, recycling and the use of assets or benefits from illegal sources, including self-laundering - 3.
+Principles of conduct and control in the risk area of corporate offences and offences relating to receiving stolen goods, recycling and the use of assets or benefits from illegal sources, including self-laundering - 4.
+Specific procedures in the risk area of corporate offences and offences relating to receiving stolen goods, money laundering and the use of assets or benefits from illegal sources, including self-laundering - 5.
 Checks carried out by the Supervisory Body